 This week, we’ve been taking a look back at the year so far.
-We’ve already talked about our 10 favourite releases of 2019 to date, including some fantastic expressions from Chichibu, Akkeshi, Yamazaki and more and you can read all about them by following this link.
+We’ve already talked about our 10 favourite releases of Best Japanese Whisky 2019 to date, including some fantastic expressions from Chichibu, Akkeshi, Yamazaki and more and you can read all about them by following this link.

-Today however, we’re taking a different angle and delving into your top 10 whiskies of 2019 ie. the year’s best-sellers.
+Today however, we’re taking a different angle and delving into your top Best Japanese Whisky 2019 ie. the year’s best-sellers.
 Some of these expressions have been around for years on end, while some are relatively new entries that have whipped up a storm, been recognised for their quality and as such, have been purchased by the barrel load (wink wink, nudge nudge) by whisky-lovers around the world.

 One thing that is worth noting with this countdown is that while it gives a good indication of the most popular whiskies currently on the market, it doesn’t contain any ji-whisky or expressions from Japan’s growing distilleries, like Chichibu, Akashi White Oak and Akkeshi.
 This simply comes down to the scale of production at these facilities and the resultant number of bottles that they can actually sell.
 Of course, Yamazaki etc produce enormous quantities, so there’s much more to go around.